 “Oh I don’t know, she had la la la la la la la la la la la la la la la la la…” Then as clear, sharp and bright as the North Star she said, “She loved my Dad!
 She just loved my Dad.”

 “Yeah she did,” I agreed.
 Grandpa had died when I was less than two.
-But I’d heard so many stories for such a long time that I knew she spoke the truth even though I have no recollection of seeing my grandparents together.
+But I’d heard so many stories for such a long time that I knew she spoke the truth even though I had no recollection of seeing my grandparents together.

 “So so so so so so he was he was a ka ka ka — he was her darling.”

 “Yeah he was.”
-Something cracked inside.
+Something cracked inside me.

 “So he wanted that one very much so,” she said.